Are you ready to start self-taping for your auditions?

 9. Do follow all instructions:

 Please read everything.
 Make sure the dates work for you.
-Make sure you do everything they ask, including how to label your video.
+Please make sure you do everything they ask, including labeling your video.
 If you need to hold a sign, please do it.
-If instructions ask you to send in this info with your video, please do send it all in one email.
+If instructions ask you to send in this info with your video, please send it all in one email.
 PLEASE READ ALL INSTRUCTIONS.
 THIS IS VERY IMPORTANT.

 10. Do memorize the script